Budget-Friendly Home Recording Studio

 The 10 Home Recording Studio Essentials for Beginners

-Next is a Computer – This one we got you covered.
+Next is a computer – this one we got you covered.
 Slick Audio manufactures computers specifically for recording audio.
-This is important because as many aspiring musicians have found out the hard way that not all computers are great at recording audio.
-Slick Audio has the experience with over 30 years of profession I.T. experience and a wide array of computers from laptops, desktops, or rack style computers.
+This is important because many aspiring musicians have found out the hard way that not all computers are great at recording audio.
+Slick Audio has the experience with over 30 years of professional I.T. experience and a wide array of computers from laptops, desktops, or rack-style computers.
 They also offer a FREE REVIEW of your needs to help you pick the right computer.
 Visit www.slickaudio.com or call (570) 371-5800 for more details.

-DAW – (Digital Audio Work Station) This is a piece of software that is used on the computer to record, edit and create the audio in.
-The is a whole bunch available to satisfy anyone’s needs everything from a great low-cost one like Reaper.
-To a few that are more advanced like PreSonus Studio One3, and Steinberg Cubase or Nuendo.
+DAW – (Digital Audio Work Station) This is a piece of software that is used on the computer to record, edit, and create audio.
+The is a bunch available to satisfy anyone’s needs, everything from a great low-cost one like Reaper.
+To a few that are more advanced, like PreSonus Studio One3, and Steinberg Cubase, or Nuendo.

-Interface – This is a key piece it takes the output from your guitar or other gear and gets it into your computer so you can record it in the DAW software.
+Interface – This is a key piece.
+It takes the output from your guitar or other gear and gets it into your computer so you can record it in the DAW software.
 There are multiple options when selecting an interface.
-They come in all sorts of connections USB interface like Focusrite Clarett is a great option for a home studio they come in a few different options depending on the number of inputs Check them out here.
+They come in all sorts of connections.
+USB interface like Focusrite Clarett is a great option for a home studio.
+They come in a few different options depending on the number of inputs.
+Check them out here.
 A Thunderbolt interface is also an option.
 Although a bit more expensive, it’s really fast and easy to use.
-We like the PreSonus Quantum this is a piece of equipment that you will have for a long time.
-See PreSonus Quantum on our store There is the added benefit of using PreSonus DAW software Studio One, which will work seamlessly and a great choice for any home or pro studio.
+We like the PreSonus Quantum.
+This is a piece of equipment that you will have for a long time.
+See PreSonus Quantum in our store.
+There is the added benefit of using PreSonus DAW software Studio One, which will work seamlessly and is a great choice for any home or pro studio.

 Studio Monitors – Not to be confused with a computer screen, a studio monitor is a speaker.
 Which there is a wide variety that is designed to give you the creator the best way to listen to your music as you are mixing and editing your recordings.
-Studio monitors are different than speakers on your sound system they are designed for editing don’t skip these you work and listeners will thank you.
-Remember since there are a bunch of models out there check out a few and get what sounds best to you because not everyone’s ears are the same what sounds great to us might not to you.
-For anyone that wants a suggestion a look at Adams Audio We really like the S series words can’t seem to describe how awesome they are.
+Studio monitors are different from speakers on your sound system.
+They are designed for. editing don’t. skip these you work and listeners will thank you.
+Remember, since there are a bunch of models out there, check out a few and get what sounds best to you because not everyone’s ears are the same.
+What sounds great to us might not to you.
+For anyone that wants a suggestion, a look at Adam Audio We really like the S series words can’t seem to describe how awesome they are.

-Headphones – If you don’t already have a great set of “cans” or over the ear headphones this one an easy one. you’ve seen them everywhere you can choose from a selection here at our store.
+Headphones – If you don’t already have a great set of “cans” or over-the-ear headphones, this one is an easy one.
+You’ve seen them everywhere you can choose from a selection here at our store.

-Microphones – this is a critical piece of equipment right?
+Microphones – this is a critical piece of equipment, right?
 Everyone needs a microphone if they want to record audio.
 So be sure to have 1-2 at least to start with.
-They vary in price from a good entry mic around $100.00 and up.
+They vary in price from a good entry mic to around $100.00 and up.
 Just be sure to get a quality mic designed to capture the audio that’s best for you.
 (Just a suggestion) We like Blue microphones they make a bunch of great mics.
-Also Shure like the SM57 both of which are great microphone manufacturers.
+Also Shure likes the SM57, both of which are great microphone manufacturers.

 Cables – Now that you got your space picked out, computer software, mics, monitors.
 Make sure you got your cables.
 XLR, TRS, or 1/4 inch are just some of the types you are going to need.
 Check the gear before buying to make certain you are getting the right ones.
 ProCo, Mogami, Monster Cable all make quality cables they are worth looking at.
 A few 6 ft and 25 ft cables are great sizes and will be your go-to for everything from amps, guitars, or mics.